 We travel a lot on discount airlines in Europe.
 Often, the cost of our luggage is more than the price of our tickets.
 Because of this, it’s worth it to keep our luggage to a minimum, which is of course a challenge when you’re bringing a baby along.

-The phil & teds Traveller is awesome for packing.
+The phil & teds travel crib is awesome for packing.
 It weighs only 6 pounds, and takes up roughly the same amount of space as a thick yoga mat.
+Pair it with a travel blackout blind, and our kiddo can sleep anywhere!

 Safety & Green Score